i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 DHT storage location is SHA-256(sig type || blinded public key), and rotated daily.

 Blinding is only defined for Ed25519 signing keys (sig type 7).
-Blinding is rougly as specified in Tor's rend-spec-v3 appendices A.1 and A.2.
+Blinding is roughly as specified in Tor's rend-spec-v3 appendices A.1 and A.2.
 Exact specification including KDF is TBD.

+Does NOT use the standard LS2 header specified above.

 ::

+  - Type (1 byte)
+    Not actually in header, but part of data covered by signature.
+    Take from field in Database Store Message.
+    TODO to be reviewed/decided.
   - Blinded Public Key Sig Type (2 bytes)
   - Blinded Public Key (length as implied by sig type)
   - Signature of destination by blinded public key?